-Modernizing the U.S. Financial Regulatory System and Federal Role in Housing Finance - High Risk Issue
+Financial Regulation and Housing Finance - High Risk Issue

 In response to the worst financial crisis in more than 75 years, U.S. policymakers created programs involving billions of dollars to stabilize the financial system.
 They continue to implement reforms across numerous areas of the financial regulatory system, and act to address home foreclosures and government’s role in housing finance.

-The 2007-2009 financial crisis highlighted the high risk of fraud, waste, abuse, and mismanagement in the U.S. financial regulatory system, as well as the reforms necessary to mitigate this risk.
-Effective management of home foreclosures (a key catalyst of the financial crisis), and of the government entities that help finance housing, can also help protect consumers and taxpayers.
+The 2007-2009 financial crisis highlighted the high risk of the financial regulatory system’s failure to adapt to significant changes ahead of the crisis.
+Effective oversight of the practices that contributed to wide-scale home foreclosures, such as certain lending practices, and of the government entities that help finance housing, can also help protect consumers and taxpayers.

 Financial Regulatory Reform

 During the financial crisis, the federal government offered substantial support to the financial sector, including guarantees, support through the Board of Governors of the Federal Reserve System’s emergency loan programs and the Department of the Treasury’s (Treasury) Troubled Asset Relief Program (TARP).

 GAO includes the federal role in housing finance on its High Risk List because key housing finance entities (the Federal Housing Administration (FHA) and two government-sponsored enterprises—Fannie Mae and Freddie Mac) face unresolved challenges relating to their future structures, roles, and financial conditions.

 In 2010, Congress passed and the President signed the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), which aims to address regulatory gaps revealed during the crisis and may better position the financial regulatory system to address changes to the financial system and their associated risks.
 The Dodd-Frank Act resulted in various reforms, including